hadley/adv-r/Rcpp.md

 * http://www.davethehat.com/articles/eff_stl.htm
 * http://www.sgi.com/tech/stl/

-* vector: like an R vector, but efficiently grows (but see the reserve method if you know something about how many space you'll need)
+* vector: like an R vector, but grows efficiently (but use the `reserve` method if you know how much space you need in advance)
 * set: no duplicates, sorted
 * map